InterMW/Inter.Proxy/README.md

 This is a very simple nginx server that redirects incomming requests to the other services.

-Below is the list of exposed servers.
+Below is the list of exposed services.

 |Name|Route|
 |-|-|